cboxdoerfer/fsearch/README.md

 I highly recommend [fzf](https://github.com/junegunn/fzf) or the obvious tools: find and (m)locate

 ## Why GTK3 and not Qt5?

-I like both of them.
-And in fact my long term goal is to provide console, GTK3 and Qt5 interfaces, or at least make it possible for others to build those by splitting the search and database functionality into a core library.
-But for the time being it's only GTK3 because I tend to like C more than C++ and I'm more familiar with GTK development.
+I like both of them, and my long term goal is to provide console, GTK3 and Qt5 interfaces, or at least make it easy for others to build those.
+However, for the time being it's only GTK3 because I like C more than C++, and I'm more familiar with GTK development.

 ## Questions?